 The introduction of IFRS9 requires pooled investment funds to be classified at Fair Value through Profit and Loss (FVPL), whereby all gains and losses are immediately charged to the Surplus and Deficit on the Provision of Services.
-However, in the case of certain property funds, including the CCLA LAPF in which the Council has an investment of £1m, a statutory override initially in place until 31 March 2023 requires these gains and losses to be neutralised via the Movement on Reserves Statement to the Pooled Investment Funds Adjustment Account (PIFAA).
-The increase in value of the Council's property fund investment in 2022/23 represents a gain, which has been reversed out to the PIFAA in accordance with the regulations.
+However, in the case of certain property funds, including the CCLA LAPF in which the Council has an investment of £1m, a statutory override initially in place until 31 March 2024 requires these gains and losses to be neutralised via the Movement on Reserves Statement to the Pooled Investment Funds Adjustment Account (PIFAA).
+The increase in value of the Council's property fund investment in 2023/24 represents a loss, which has been reversed out to the PIFAA in accordance with the regulations.